jmooring/hugo-docs/content/en/content-management/shortcodes.md

 In the above, "Section 1" will be included when invoking the `TableOfContents` method, while "Section 2" will not.

 The shortcode author determines which notation to use.
 Consult each shortcode's documentation for specific usage instructions and available arguments.

 ## Nesting

 Shortcodes (excluding [inline](#inline) shortcodes) can be nested, creating parent-child relationships.
 For example, a gallery shortcode might contain several image shortcodes:

-{{< code file=content/example.md >}}
+{{< code file=content/example.md lang=text >}}
 {{</* gallery class="content-gallery" */>}}
   {{</* image src="/images/a.jpg" */>}}
   {{</* image src="/images/b.jpg" */>}}